 The land where the current shelter and facilities reside was donated by H.O.
-McClure, the founder of the Fourth National Bank of Tulsa.
+McClure, the founding president of the Fourth National Bank of Tulsa.

 The Tulsa SPCA was incorporated as a non-profit organization and since that time has been governed by a board of directors.